confluentinc/vscode-workshop/README.md

 #### Set Up and Run the Project
 1. Choose a Kafka producer template in the language of your preference (e.g., Python).
-1. Enter `Kafka Bootstrap Server`, `Kafka Cluster API Key`, `Kafka Cluster API Secret`, and `Topic Name`, then select `Generate & Save`.
-Schema Registry is optional for this workshop.
+1. Enter `Kafka Bootstrap Server`, `Kafka Cluster API Key`, `Kafka Cluster API Secret`, and `Topic Name`, `Schema Registry URL`, `Schema Registry API Key`, and `Schema Registry API Secret`, then select `Generate & Save`.
-   1. To create an API Key and Secret, navigate to the cluster overview page, API Keys, Add Key, and follow the on screen instruction to create one.
+   1. To create an API Key and Secret for the cluster, navigate to the cluster overview page, API Keys, Add Key, and follow the on screen instruction to create one.
+   1. To create an API Key and Secret for Schema Registry, navigate to the Stream Governance, Schema Registry, API Keys, Add Key, and follow the on screen instruction to create one.
    1. We will call the topic name `sales_orders`.
 1. Set your project name and destination folder.
 1. Open the generated folder in VS Code.